 Is There a Legitimate PS Vita emulator?

 I was having an interesting conversation the other day about the state of emulation right now.
 How many are there?
 Has every games system been emulated?
 Do they work perfectly or just so-so?
-And is there a PS Vita emulator yet?
+And is there a PlayStation (PS ) Vita emulator yet?
 I thought it might be a good subject for a TechJunkie post, so here we are.

 As emulators are not official in any capacity and usually depend on volunteer contributors to develop and maintain.
-That is quite a commitment from those volunteers.
-Despite that, there are emulators for most games systems available.
-There are even multiple emulators for some of the more popular consoles.
+That is quite a commitment from those volunteer developers.
+Despite that, there are emulators for most games systems available these days.
+There are even multiple emulators available to you for some of the more popular gaming consoles out there.

 PS Vita emulator